PocketAppZ/MyLauncher/MyLauncher/ReadMe.txt

 your own.
 Acceptable image file types are .ico, .png, .bmp, .jpg and .jpeg.

 To arrange list items, simply drag an entry to a new position in the list.
-Normal items and pop-up items can be dropped on pop-ups create the pop-up windows.
+Normal items and pop-up items can be dropped on pop-ups to create the pop-up windows.
 When doing so, the drop indicator turns into an outline.
 Once a pop-up has items in it a chevron will appear to its left.
 Use the chevron to expand the list as you would in File Explorer.